Looking for the best transcription jobs online for beginners? Here’s a list of legit companies hiring transcriptionists right now!

 Things to Know about Transcription Jobs Online for Beginners

-Before you get started, here are a few things you should learn about this field:
+Before you get started, here are a few things you should learn about transcription:

 People with quick reflexes may find stenography, a type of transcription, most attractive because it requires less physical writing than other forms of transcription.

-In contrast, if speed isn’t your priority then transcribing recorded audio files into written word may be the best option.
+In contrast, if speed isn’t your priority then transcribing recorded audio files into written word may be the best option for you.

-At the very least, to get transcription jobs online for beginners, you’ll need a fast and efficient computer with a word processor, an internet, and excellent pairs of headphones.
-You may also want to invest in a foot pedal to speed up your work.
+At the very least, to get transcription jobs online for beginners, you’ll need a fast and efficient computer with a word processor, an internet, and a pair of headphones.
+You may also need to invest in a foot pedal to speed up your work.

 A great way to see if you’re cut out for this line of work is by taking a transcription test.

-A transcription training is not required, but if you don’t have experience in transcription and don’t know what to expect from this field, check out this free transcription training by Transcribe Anywhere.
+Transcription training is not required, but if you don’t have experience in transcription and don’t know what to expect in this field of work, then you’ll likely find taking a transcription course helpful.

 Transcription Jobs Online For Beginners: Top Places to Find Transcription Jobs With No Experience

 However, if everything checks out you can start working and you’ll get paid per word every week.
-Most of the audio files are short, often less than 5 minutes, typically in the form of voice messages, memos, and recordings.
+Most of the audio files to work on at Quicktate are short, often less than 5 minutes, and are typically in the form of voice messages, memos, and recordings.
 The company pays $0.0025 per word every week through PayPal.

-At CastingWords, you work as an individual contractor.
-You can select the type of transcription jobs to take on by assessing them based on their transcript requirements, pay rates, bonuses or lack thereof (depending on your badge level), etcetera.
+At CastingWords, you work as an independent contractor.
+You can also select projects to work on based on transcript requirements, pay rates, bonuses or lack thereof (depending on your badge level), etc.

-Pay depends on a per-project basis, but the average is $0.08 to $1 per audio minute.
+Rates at Castingwords depend on the project requirements, but the average is $1 per audio minute.

 Read: CastingWords Review